biolink/kgx/docs/reference/transformer.md

 1. Providing a third string in the tuple to add a  prefix string to the name (as a separate word) of all the generated InfoRes identifiers .
 Note that if one sets the first and second elements of the tuple to empty strings, the result is the simple addition of a prefix to the provenance property value.
 Again,  the algorthm  then  applies the simple reformatting rules, but no other internal changes.

-The unit tests provide examples of these various rewrites, in  `tests/integration/test_transform.py`.
+The unit tests provide examples of these various rewrites, in the KGX project [tests/integration/test_transform.py](https://github.com/biolink/kgx/blob/master/tests/integration/test_transform.py).

 Although not (yet) directly exposed in the KGX CLI, the catalog of inferred InfoRes mappings onto knowledge source names is available programmatically, after completion of transform call by using the `get_infores_catalog()` method of the `Tranformer` class.